 Can a recession be far behind?

-I mean, you know, but they'll be happy.
+I mean, but they'll be happy.

-Well known communist sympathizer, Jane Fonda was on Larry King live last night, and Larry knew it.
+Well-known communist sympathizer, Jane Fonda, was on Larry King Live last night, and Larry knew it.

-Uh you happen to know who his guest was last night.
+He happened to know who his guest was last night.

 Oh, yes, I do.

-Scared to get out, because our presidents are afraid it'll make them look unmanly, I guess, even though they know.
+Got in based on lies, scared to get out because our presidents are afraid it'll make them look unmanly, I guess, even though they know, at least I hope this one knows.

 We can't win this.